ubaldot/vim-microdebugger/README.md

 ## Commands

-The available commands in addition to those provided by Termdebug are:
+The available commands in addition to those provided by Termdebug are the
+following:

 ```
 # Starts the microdebugger.
 Use this to start the microdebugger